 Travelling the Coronation Road today is difficult, due to the lack of ferries over the Rivers Tay and Earn, but the sections which lie between Scone and Abernethy are described below.
 A further section of the Coronation Road heads from near Carpow to Macduff's Cross.

 From the A94 at the southwest edge of New Scone, a minor road climbs steeply to the ESE, up the side of the cemetery and continuing beyond along a mud and grass tractor-track.
-At a minor road at NO138252, a green and white Perth & Kinross Council sign on the far/south side indicates 'Coronation Road'.
-The next 1.5km consists of a grassy pedestrian path, wet in places, climbing steadily all the way, following a fenced/dyked defined route, with flanking bushes and trees and fields beyond.
+At a minor road at NO138252, a green-and-white Perth & Kinross Council sign on the far/south side indicates 'Coronation Road'.
+The next 1.5km consists of a grassy path, wet in places, climbing steadily all the way, following a fenced/dyked defined route, with flanking bushes and trees and fields beyond.
 At the forest edge at NO149246 make a loop to the east through a grazing field (faint path-line only).
-On entering the forest at NO152244, there is a further green and white sign.
-Continue through the forest on a grassy forest track to the edge of the forest, where a kissing gate leads out onto grassy slopes overlooking Northlees (NO161234).
-The path down this section is faint in places; the zig-zags are shown by wooden waymarkers and by the fence-line; a small pond is passed 150m northwest of the farm.
-At the farm, a stronger track (muddy/stony tractor-track) is picked up which leads all the way to the public road at NO160230, near The Binn.
-Perth & Kinross Council has white-on-green signs there, indicating both the way northwards and also the continuation along the road to the east.
-Go along this road for about 500m, then turn south picking up the footpath past Kinfauns Church to the A90 at NO165220.
+On entering the forest at NO152244, there is a further green-and-white sign.
+Continue through the forest on a grassy forest track to the edge of the forest, where a self closing gate takesyou onto a recently upgraded path through land belonging to Northlees farm.
+Follow the fenced path downhill, past a small pond and through a gate.
+Continue along the path to another gate which brings you out onto a farm track, next to some houses.
+Turn right and follow this track to the public road at NO160230, near The Binn.
+Turn left and follow the road east for about 500m before turning right to pick up the path to Kinfauns Church, and then on down the hill to the A90 at NO165220.

 On the far side of the River Tay, the route can be picked again.
 From Elcho Castle follow the minor public roads in a generally southeast direction past Elcho, Balhepburn and Easter Rhynd farms to the River Earn.